wouterkool/estimating-gradients-without-replacement/README.md

 # Estimating Gradients for Discrete Random Variables by Sampling without Replacement

-This repository contains implementations of the *Unordered set estimator* as derived in our paper *Estimating Gradients for Discrete Random Variables by Sampling without Replacement*.
+This repository contains implementations of the *Unordered set estimator* as derived in our paper [Estimating Gradients for Discrete Random Variables by Sampling without Replacement](https://openreview.net/forum?id=rklEj2EFvB).

 * The [Bernoulli gradient variance experiment](bernoulli) is in PyTorch
 * The [Categorical VAE experiment](vae) is in TensorFlow